Miguel Sano pulled after the first game of Tuesday's doubleheader with a tight hamstring

 OAKLAND, Calif. — Miguel Sano did not appear in the second game of Tuesday's doubleheader against the Oakland A's.

 The Twins turned up runless in both, and at first glance, it appeared Sano might have missed the cut because of performance.
 Lefty Jesus Luzardo started the second match, which ended as a 1-0 victory for Oakland after a 7-0 afternoon drubbing.
 That made the first time since Sept.
-12, 2019, that Sano hadn't started against a LHP, and that last time was because of a back injury.
-It also would have been the first time since June 13, 2019, that Sano sat out against a such a pitcher.
+12, 2019, that Sano hadn't started against a lefty, and that last time was because of a back injury.

-Designated hitter Nelson Cruz also appeared to limp off the field in the final inning, after he took a pitch off his heel and let a pinch-runner take his place.
+Designated hitter Nelson Cruz also appeared to limp off the field in the final inning, after he took a pitch off his heel and was removed for a pinch-runner.

 "Nellie still had a smile on his face," Baldelli said.
 "He was limping a little bit afterwards.
 I think it caught him pretty square.
 We're going to get him looked at, and he'll be in the training room to get that evaluated.
 We'll see what we've got there, too.
 It's early.
 The game just ended and it's tough to know what to expect."